RhythmChandak/F1Tenth-follow-the-gap/README.md

 # Follow the gap for F1Tenth Autonomous Racing- A reactive algorithm for obstacle avoidance

 ### Outline of the algorithm
-The lecture slides on F1TENTH Follow the gap is the best visual resource for understanding every step of the algorithm.
-However, the steps are outlined over here:

 1. Obtain laser scans and preprocess them.
 2. Find the closest point in the LiDAR ranges array.